Economics: AA-T Degree

 The program strives to motivate students to strengthen their problem-solving, analytical reasoning, critical thinking, and communication skills that will assist them in their further studies and careers.
 The program further aims to develop marketable students that are responsible citizens aware of and informed about the variety of differing views on current economic events and policy issues and how they impact our lives.

-To fulfill the requirements for this degree, students will complete the required and elective courses in the area of emphasis and the appropriate general education pattern (either CSU GE or IGETC) totaling 60 semester CSU-transferable units.
+To fulfill the requirements for this degree, students will complete the required and elective courses in the area of emphasis and Cal-GETC pattern requirements totaling no more than 60 semester CSU-transferable units.
+Note: Certain STEM ADTs may allow for total degree units up to 66 (TBD).

 Career Opportunities